uzh-bf/gbl-knowledge/games/Portfolio Management Simulation.md

   - simulation
   - web-based
 imprint: Department of Banking and Finance
-contact: Department of Banking and Finance, [Dr. Benjamin Wilding](https://www.bf.uzh.ch/de/persons/wilding-benjamin)
+contact: [Dr. Benjamin Wilding](https://www.bf.uzh.ch/de/persons/wilding-benjamin), Department of Banking and Finance
 radarCharts:
   - name: Characteristics
     text: The Portfolio Management Game enables its users to cooperate as a management of a private bank while competing for customers against other management teams.
 Thereby they apply their knowledge in the field of asset management.